KME/i-d-template/draft-moriarty-carisreport-00.md

 Updated Template for Information Exchange Groups
 -----------------------------------------------
 One of the submission options was for organizations actively exchanging data to submit a template form describing their work to reduce attacks.
 The CSIRTs, in particular, liked having access to this information in a neutral location like the Internet Society.
 However, they would like to see changes to the form to ensure it's usefulness.
-There was a desire to have this used by additional exchange groups, creating a living library to better understand how to become a member, benefit frm, or contribute to the success of the attack response and CSIRT exchange platforms.
+There was a desire to have this used by additional exchange groups, creating a living library to better understand how to become a member, benefit from, or contribute to the success of the attack response and CSIRT exchange platforms.